localstack/localstack.github.io/content/blog/2023-03-29-announcing-localstack-2.0-general-availability/index.md

 - [LocalStack Docker Extension](https://docs.localstack.cloud/user-guide/tools/localstack-docker-extension/) that enables developers working with LocalStack to operate their LocalStack container via Docker Desktop.
 It includes checking service status, container logs, and configuring profiles.
 - [LocalSurf](https://docs.localstack.cloud/user-guide/tools/localsurf/), a Chrome browser plugin to repoint AWS service calls to LocalStack.
 LocalSurf enables the browser to connect to the local endpoint (`http://localhost:4566`) instead of the AWS production servers (`*.amazonaws.com`).
-- [LocalStack Cockpit 0.2.0](https://docs.localstack.cloud/user-guide/tools/cockpit/), our refurbished Desktop client, allows users to control and manage their LocalStack instance easily.
-Users can utilize automated environment checks, profile configurations, instance management, and quick log access.
 - An improved [Lambda Hot Reloading experience](https://docs.localstack.cloud/user-guide/tools/lambda-tools/hot-reloading/) that continuously applies code changes to Lambda functions without manual redeployment.
 Users can use Hot Reloading with AWS CLI, Terraform, CDK, and Serverless framework for fast feedback cycles during the development & testing of Lambda functions.

 ### All-new LocalStack Developer Hub & Tutorials

 We have launched the [Developer Hub](https://docs.localstack.cloud/developer-hub/), a new Web experience enabling developers to find up-to-date LocalStack samples spanning various use cases: Serverless, Containers, Big Data, Identity, and much more!
 The Developer Hub offers a consolidated view of [LocalStack sample applications](https://docs.localstack.cloud/applications) that educate developers to build and run cloud and serverless applications.
 With additional [tutorials](https://docs.localstack.cloud/tutorials), we strive to keep the gap between LocalStack and AWS as small as possible and focus on getting users, step by step, started with LocalStack!

 The Developer Hub is currently in beta and available on our [documentation website](https://docs.localstack.cloud/developer-hub/).
 We are increasingly improving our sample applications' quality and service coverage while actively seeking user feedback.
 In the future, we would like to expand this concept to include explainer videos, lab environments, broader code samples, and more blog posts, making it the resource go-to for our community.

 ## Get started with LocalStack 2.0